tarantool/doc/sphinx/book/configuration/cfg_basic.rst

 .. confval:: vinyl_dir

-    A directory where sophia files or sub-directories will be stored.
+    A directory where vinyl files or sub-directories will be stored.
 Can be relative to :ref:`work_dir <cfg_basic-work_dir>`.
 If not specified, defaults to work_dir.

     Type: string |br|